Jack Em Popoy: Announcement

 On June 13, 2018, Coco Martin confirmed that he will star in an action movie alongside Vic Sotto.
 Martin has stated that it was his dream to work with Vic Sotto since he is a fan of the Sotto trio, consisting of Tito, Vic & Joey.
 The 2018 Metro Manila Film Festival announced that Jack Em Popoy: The Puliscredibles will be one of the four accepted script entries.

 On June 29, Maine Mendoza joined the cast as the daughter of Vic Sotto’s character.
 Ryzza Mae Dizon, Baeby Baste, Jose Manalo, Wally Bayola, Ryza Cenon, Arjo Atayde, Cherry Pie Picache, Tirso Cruz III and Ronaldo Valdez were also confirmed to be part of the movie.
 According to Vic Sotto, this will be Maine Mendoza’s first role in the action genre, while there are challenges she had to tackle with.

-On July 16, Coco Martin was initially attached to direct the movie, but due to directorial conflicts with the acclaimed television series Ang Probinsyano, who also had Martin as one of the directors, he drops out and decides to be the producer instead, with Mike Tuviera signing on as the new director considering his successful track record.
+On July 16, Coco Martin was initially attached to direct the movie, but due to directorial conflicts with the acclaimed television series FPJ's Ang Probinsyano, who also had Martin as one of the directors, he drops out and decides to be the producer instead, with Mike Tuviera signing on as the new director considering his successful track record.
 Despite this, Martin freely admitted that he will still handle the creative aspects of the movie.

 Release

-The movie was released on December 25, 2018, by Star Cinema internationally and by Axinite Digicinema Inc. in the Philippines, and produced by APT Entertainment, CCM Productions and M-Zet Productions - the last two of which were founded by Coco Martin and Vic Sotto respectively - with Axinite Digicinema Inc. as distributor.
+The movie was released on December 25, 2018, by Axinite Digicinema Inc. in the Philippines, and produced by APT Entertainment, CCM Productions and M-Zet Productions.
 It is one of the eight entries selected for the 2018 Metro Manila Film Festival.
 Coco Martin will have a fifty percent share as a producer in terms of box office sales and revenue.